Start of Main Content

 50 largest VA hospitals by number of staffed beds

-VA hospitals continue to impact the broader healthcare industry.
+VA hospitals in the U.S. continue to impact the broader healthcare industry.
 They often have a notable contribution to biomedical and clinical research and are a leader in the education of medical professionals.

-Below, we have a list ranking the top veterans’ hospitals by the number of staffed beds.
+Below, we used HospitalView to rank the top veterans’ hospitals in the U.S. by the number of staffed beds.

 50 largest VA hospitals by number of staffed beds